-Some people dream of sipping Bordeaux while looking at the Eiffel Tower; I dreamt of watching Madrid’s Plaza Mayor, coffee in hand, from a bar’s terrace.
+Some people dream of sipping Bordeaux while looking at the Eiffel Tower; I dreamt of watching Madrid’s Plaza Mayor, fresh roasted coffee in hand, from a bar’s terrace.
 I used to imagine the bustling plaza, the delicious coffee, the grand architecture, with a thrill of anticipation.

 So when I first visited Spain, I rushed to the Plaza Mayor, eager to make my dream a reality.
 Sitting in a bar, I took my first sip of a Spanish coffee—an espresso, of course.
 And my dream crashed around me.
 I was left with a bitter taste in my mouth, figuratively and literally.
 The coffee had a burnt, bitter flavour with a lingering, acrid aftertaste.